American Fortune M&A Process

 Value Enhancement Strategies in the M&A Process

 The ideal approach for the business owner is to utilize Business Exit Strategies (services) several years prior to the start of sale of business process.
 For businesses owners that have immediate needs and goals to sell their businesses, there are some last minute things that can be done to help support and or enhance the value of their business.
-It’s very prudent to enlist the help of a Business Sale Advisor for review of the business and to make specific recommendations for immediate and positive results on enhancing the value of a business.
+It’s very prudent to enlist the help of a Business Sale Adviser for review of the business and to make specific recommendations for immediate and positive results on enhancing the value of a business.
 When implemented prior to the marketing of the business for sale, these corrections and procedures will enhance marketability (sale) and support as well as increase the value of a business being prepared for sale.

 Due Diligence and Sale Of a Business Process Prior to Marketing

 Buyers along with their advisers will perform extensive due diligence business sale process prior to acquiring a business.
 So it is very prudent that the seller along with their advisers performs their own due diligence and business sale process prior to marketing the business for sale.
 A self-analysis process (due diligence) that simulates the due diligence performed by buyers and their advisers will prepare the business for scrutiny by the buyers and their advisers.
 Keep in mind that when buyers and their advisers perform the due diligence process they are also seeking weakness of the business which they will definitely utilize to reduce and offset the asking price.
 The buyers and their advisers will deliberately utilize the findings of their due diligence to systematically attempt to nibble away at the seller’s asking price.
-Unless a seller and their advisers have properly identified, reviewed and prepared to deal with all of the businesses weakness of the business listed for sale the buyers and their advisors will definitely have the upper hand and succeed in getting a great deal.
+Unless a seller and their advisers have properly identified, reviewed and prepared to deal with all of the businesses weakness of the business listed for sale the buyers and their advisers will definitely have the upper hand and succeed in getting a great deal.

 Business Offering Memorandum in a M&A Process

 When buyers will carefully follow a sale of business process, they expect to be able to receive as much information as possible so that they can review and determine their interest in acquiring this business.
 The offering memorandum normally consists of substantial information on the business listed for sale as well as three to five years of historical financial records.
 The memorandum can range from approximately 10 to 50 pages.
 A professionally packaged and presented business for sale increases a buyer’s confidence and comfort level, thereby increasing the likelihood of a successful business sale.
-Although the industry standard process dictates that the buyer is given a comprehensive offering memorandum after they sign a non-disclosure agreement, American Fortune recommends that for the sake of confidentiality the information in the offering memorandum be “piecemeal ed”.
+Although the industry standard process dictates that the buyer is given a comprehensive offering memorandum after they sign a non-disclosure agreement, American Fortune Mergers and Acquisitions Consultants recommends that for the sake of confidentiality the information in the offering memorandum be “piecemeal ed”.
 As a way of gauging interest and qualification of the buyer, American Fortune recommends careful review and scrutiny of the buyer prior to releasing the name and identity of the business being marketed for sale.
 Once the buyer is carefully screened and evaluated for financial capability American Fortune recommends releasing information piece by piece while carefully gauging the buyers fit and worthiness to receive ongoing information on the business for sale.

 Marketing Strategy In a M&A Process